vstehle/SCT_Parser/README.md

 It is possible to convert this `README.md` into `README.pdf` with pandoc using `make doc`.
 See `make help`.

+### Sanity checks

+To perform sanity checks, run `make check`.
+For the moment this runs `yamllint`, which will inspect all YAML files and report errors.
+See `make help`.

 ### db structure:

 ``` {.python}